Guidelines for Financial Aid

 Who is eligible to apply?

-Practicing visual fine artists and their families in times of sickness, natural disaster, bereavement, or unexpected extreme hardship.
+Professional fine artists and their families in times of sickness, natural disaster, bereavement, or other serious emergency.

 What do you mean by a “practicing” artist?